 Sometimes ya gotta go to your happy place while at an audition or working through a time crunch.
-For me, it’s as simple as recalling sitting in my Grandfather’s car, listening to him tap the steering wheel to a smooth jazz tune.
+For me, it’s as simple as recalling sitting in my Grandfather’s car, listening to him tap the steering wheel to some smooth jazz tune.
 He was unapologetically himself and a natural born singer, dancer, and story teller.
 I have no doubt that those qualities are intrinsically inherent and ever present in me as an individual.
-The thing I admired most aside from an excellent taste in music and most things was his ability to share his truth and to be unapologetically himself.
+The thing I admired most aside from an excellent taste in music was his ability to share his truth and his willingness to be unapologetically himself.

 I started taking dance classes at our community rec center.
 It was more of a hobby for me than anything.
 I took many years of Hula and Tahitian classes on the side.
 Shortly after I turned about 8 or 9, it was the start of the new year and I was begging my mom to take me to voice lessons.
 A couple of months before I had asked my mom to sing karaoke at a Relay for Life event in our hometown.
 The way that she describes her reluctance to me willingly going out of my way to sing for perfect strangers was unmatched by the silence that fell over the crowd when I sang.

 So, yeah.
-I mean, my mom always knew I loved singing in the choir, and church, and naturally was the kid that would make a stage in the living room out of a stepping stool, with my hairbrush serving as a microphone.
-She just didn’t know it was more than wanting to be a nun.
+I mean, my mom always knew I loved singing in choir and church, and naturally I was the kid that would make a stage in the living room out of a stepping stool, with my hairbrush serving as a microphone.
+She didn’t know it was more than wanting to be a nun.